-Program Summary
+Elementary Education Program Summary

-Major
+Major F

 BJU Core

-Electives2
+Electives i

-Total (minimum)
+Total (minimum) 120

 In conjunction with the University's commitment to building Christlike character, the Elementary Education program exists to prepare Christian educators to be models of learning and life.
 It provides students with a biblical worldview, content knowledge, understanding of diverse learner characteristics, professional knowledge, skills and dispositions.
 It provides field experiences to help them become effective elementary teachers in both public and private schools.
 This program requires 64 credits in the comprehensive major.